-It was said that we fast to understand and feel the suffering of the poor and share their needs, but this concept is wrong.
+Some people say that we fast to feel the suffering of the poor and to share their needs.
+However, this is a misconception.
 We don’t fast for this purpose, but we fast to be righteous, inwardly and outwardly.
-We fast as whatever Allah’s Command is, we should follow it.
+We fast simply because Allah has commanded it.
 Islam is based on the idea of ”And obey Allah and the Messenger (Muhammad SAW) that you may obtain mercy” ( وَأَطِيعُواْ ٱللَّهَ وَٱلرَّسُولَ لَعَلَّكُمۡ تُرۡحَمُونَ) Surah Āl-‘Imrān.
-That is why we repeatedly assure that doing the obligatory deeds and Sunnah deeds doesn’t need a logical justification.
+That is why we repeatedly assure that performing obligatory and Sunnah deeds does not require a logical justification.
 We do the goodness because Allah has said so.
-No Muslim shall have any doubts regarding the fact that when you obey the Prophet Muhammed, you obey Allah too.
-When you do the Prophet’s Muhammed Sunnah, you obey Allah.
+No Muslim shall have any doubts regarding the fact that when you obey the Prophet Muhammad, you obey Allah too.
+When you do the Prophet Muhammad’s Sunnah, you obey Allah.
 Fasting Mondays and Thursdays is a SUNNAH.

-The Sunnah gets us closer to the Prophet Muhammed, he said about fasting on Mondays and Thursdays,
+Following the Sunnah brings us closer to the Prophet Muhammad ﷺ.
+He said about fasting on Mondays and Thursdays;

 Abu Huraira reported Allah’s messenger as saying,